KR-Ravindra/ai-ksa/README.md

 - [x] On the fly AI based decisions with support for techniques - decision trees, arima, gradient_boosting, rule_based

-- [ ] Scale with reconcilation by contacting an external event publisher

-- [ ] Adjustable reconcilation time

-- [ ] AI Agent with a progressive knowledge base for identifying long term patterns

-:interrobang: Integration with MCP Chat based AI Engine for human + AI decision making for pod autoscaling

 ## CRDs

 - AIHorizontalPodAutoscaler.autoscaling.cortex.me